 Some Basal Cell Skin Cancer Symptoms Don’t Match the Above

-In some cases of basal cell skin cancer, the symptoms and appearance of the lesion do not match any of those listed above.
-Some individuals don’t notice basal cell skin cancer on their skin because it’s mistaken for other common skin conditions like eczema or psoriasis.
+In some cases of basal cell skin cancer, the symptoms and appearance of the skin cancer area do not match any of those listed above.
+Some individuals don’t notice symptoms of basal cell skin cancers on their skin because it’s mistaken for other common skin conditions like eczema or psoriasis.
 If you’ve developed a new spot on your skin and you’re questioning its health, it’s important to see a doctor for a professional opinion.

 Get to Know Your Treatment Options with GentleCure™